klewer-martin/c-repo/README.md

 and from my University workbook.

 In "c-repo/src" you can find all the source codes.
+In "c-repo/src/guia0*/" you can find exercises taken from 'guia02.pdf'

 Please consider that I've never programmed in my life before more than blinking a led with Arduino® lol.